Channel Partner GTM Strategy for B2B Technology Companies

 What Is a Channel GTM Strategy?

-A channel GTM strategy is not just "let's find some partners and give them a margin."
+That's the simple definition.
+The reality is more nuanced.
+Channel isn't just "find some partners and give them a margin."
 It's a deliberate system for selecting, enabling, motivating, and measuring external organisations so they become a reliable, scalable source of revenue.
-It requires its own go-to-market motion, its own enablement infrastructure, its own metrics, and its own leadership attention.
+It requires its own GTM motion, enablement infrastructure, metrics, and leadership attention.

 The question isn't whether channel works.
 It's whether channel works for your company, at your stage, in your market, with your product.
 That's what the rest of this guide will help you determine.